Looking for a Desktop Support Engineer Job?

-(ii).
-Press the Windows key at the down left corner of the key board along with R letter; this will open up the RUN window.
+- Press the Windows key at the down left corner of the keyboard along with R letter; this will open up the RUN window.

 8. Give the main significance of the Boot.ini file?

 The Boot.ini file is used for the boot process of the OS, it stars with Windows NT.
-This command also helps in work of dual Booting of multiple OS in the same computer.
+This command also helps in the work of dual Booting of multiple OS on the same computer.

 9. How to edit the boot.ini?